Disease Prevention & Immunizations

 Immunization is one of the most important public health victories of the 20th century - defeating or sharply reducing diseases such as smallpox, polio, measles, diphtheria, rubella, pertussis, and other diseases.
 However, many organisms that cause these diseases have not been eliminated, and they could reemerge if immunization levels decrease.

-Make sure you and your children are fully protected.
-If you have any questions or desire an appointment call the Pierce County Health Department at 715-273-6755.
+If you have questions or need to schedule an appointment, please contact the Pierce County Health Department at 715-273-6755.

 PIERCE COUNTY PUBLIC HEALTH DEPARTMENT